 But the effect is worst for small problems.
 As problem size increases, parallelism is efficient.

 And if we had to choose, that's exactly what we would want:

-Parallel programming is most powerful for our biggest jobs, precisely the ones we cannot solve sequentially!
+Parallel programming is most powerful for our biggest jobs, precisely the ones we can no longer solve using sequential methods!